ShadmanRahman786/ShadmanRahman786/README.md

 - 🧠 Working on a thesis related to **Neurodegenerative Disease Detection** using CNNs & Explainable AI
 - 🔍 Learning and building projects in **Computer Vision**, **Deep Learning**, and **Data Analytics**
 - 📊 Experienced with data preprocessing, model training, visualization, and statistical analysis
-- 🌎 On a mission to build impactful, future-ready tech solutions

 ---